 Graham’s analysis relies primarily upon ideas from Nietzsche “mature” period, Beyond Good and Evil, The Genealogy of Morals, Ecce Homo, and The Will to Power.
 The first theme he identifies is the emphasis on primitive instinct or will to dominate which Nietzsche occasionally glorifies, and his criticisms of Christian and modern egalitarian moralities as psychologically unhealthy in their resentment and self-hatred. (“It is only among decadents that pity is called a virtue”) The other theme, especially in the Genealogy to Morals, is Nietzsche’s movement in the direction of scientific-like objectivity in the analysis of the historic causes for the decline of aristocratic values, and the rise of “slave moralities”, including democracy and socialism, an instance of a viewpoint bordering on anti-rationalism, not irrationalism.

 What are, then, the irrationalist features for Graham of Nietzsche’s first theme (the instinct to dominate.)?
 There are two salient ones.
 The first is Nietzsche’s questioning of the value of truth itself (“why not rather untruth?”), as in his criticisms of the “free thinkers” of his own time who thought they had escaped morality by rejecting religion in the name of truth (“the latest and purest expression of the ascetic ideal”).
-Also, in his citing of the esoteric teaching of the Society of Assassins who confroned the Christian crusaders:

-‘Nothing is true’; everything is permitted.’
-Here we have real freedom, for the notion of truth itself has been disposed of.
+Also, in his citing of the esoteric teaching of the Society of Assassins who confronted the Christian crusaders, “‘Nothing is true’; everything is permitted.’
+Here we have real freedom, for the notion of truth itself has been disposed of.”

 The other sin against awareness in Nietzsche’s first theme, is the caveat that the strong should insulate themselves, lest they be infected themselves with the “un-virtues” of pity and compassion, and come to doubt their right to healthy life affirmation.
 As Graham says here paraphrasing Nietzsche, the “proper relation of higher to lower is not sympathy, but scorn … he is in favor of a deliberate shutting off of awareness.”

 Now, what are the features of Nietzsche’s other, more “scientific” theme, when he appears to stand outside his subject and comment objectively (bordering for Graham on anti-rationalism rather than irrationalism)?
-First, in his final (and autobiographical) work Ecce Homo, Nietzsche defends truth (at least for philosophers such as himself) as the ultimate value:

-… truth .. became for me more and more the real measure of value … Yes to life is not only the highest insight, it is also … the insight … maintained by truth and knowledge.”
-As Graham notes, and as is obvious by inspection, this is a dilemma for Nietzsche because it implies that there is an aspect to pursuit of truth which is more than simply will to power and species preservation.
+First, in his final (and autobiographical) work Ecce Homo, Nietzsche defends truth (at least for philosophers such as himself) as the ultimate value, “… truth…became for me more and more the real measure of value … Yes to life is not only the highest insight, it is also … the insight … maintained by truth and knowledge.”
+As Graham notes, and as is obvious by inspection, this is a dilemma for Nietzsche because it implies that there is an aspect to the pursuit of truth which is more than simply the will to power and species preservation.

 Another anti-rationalist (vs irrationalist) aspect of Nietzsche’s thought is his aware concession to the contributions made by “slave moralities” to knowledge and the deepening of the human soul, as in the idea of “Caesar with the soul of Christ”, or his comment that the Prussian aristocracy could use an infusion of both biblical and commercial values.
 And yet another instance of objective analysis over spontaneous instinct is Nietzsche’s implied expectation that slave moralities should defer to master moralities in the interest of species preservation, rather than follow their own local instincts and despise them.
 Graham concludes his analysis of Nietzsche’s two themes by observing that it was the more primitive, instinctive, irrationalist one which led to an unambiguous instance of irrationalism in the Nazi ideology.